+For asset management operations we have defined free surplus generation to be total post-tax IFRS profit for the period.
+Group free surplus generated also includes the general insurance commission earned during the period and excludes shareholders' other income and expenditure, and centrally arising restructuring and Solvency II implementation costs.
 During the first six months of 2010 we generated total free surplus from the retained businesses of £999 million (2009: £79 million).
 Underlying free surplus generated from the in-force book increased 41 per cent from £912 million in 2009 to £1,286 million in 2010, principally reflecting the underlying growth of the portfolio, and positive changes in operating assumptions and variances of £171 million for our life businesses (2009: negative £37 million).
-These positive changes include £110 million arising in the UK (2009; negative £60 million) and £96 million in the US principally reflecting favourable spread experience (2009: positive £56 million), and were offset by the negative changes in Asia of £35 million (2009: negative £33 million).
+These positive changes include £110 million arising in the UK (2009: negative £60 million) and £96 million in the US principally reflecting favourable spread experience (2009: positive £56 million), and were offset by the negative changes in Asia of £35 million (2009: negative £33 million).

 Underlying free surplus generated has been used by our life businesses to invest in new business.
-Investment in new business has risen by six per cent to £337 million in 2010.
+Investment in new business1 has risen by six per cent to £337 million in 2010.
 This compares to a 28 per cent increase in sales and this improved capital efficiency is primarily the result of continuing the active management of the product mix of the new business sold to achieve the Group's disciplined approach to capital usage.

-Market related movements have improved from negative £502 million in 2009 to positive £52 million in 2010, of which £36 million relates to the US.
+Market related movements have improved from negative \pm 502 million in 2009 to positive \pm 52 million in 2010, of which \pm 36 million relates to the US.